List of Power Rangers Samurai characters: Furry Warts

-The Furry Warts are a yellow furred ball-like soot settling in roof of Xandred's Junk.
+The Furry Warts are a yellow furred ball-like Susuwatari settling in roof of Xandred's Junk.
 They attempt to be annoyingly repeating people's words while giggling.

 In "Trading Places," a Furry Wart was cast out by Master Xandred and found on the river stream by Dayu, and appeared throughout the rest of the series, until the end, when it is stepped on by Master Xandred.

 Moogers

 The Moogers are coral/sea anemone foot soldiers that serve Master Xandred.
 They are armed with swords and bows.

-There's also Giant Moogers that are used to fight the Zords.
+There are also Giant Moogers that are used to fight the Zords.

 There were also Flying Moogers for aerial attacks which first appear in "Jayden's Challenge" to assist Robtish.

 There are other Moogers equipped with blasters, but the even stronger ones are the Master Blasters which have professional hats and take many Moogers to carry starting with "Trust Me."

 In "Party Monsters," the Moogers that were slain by the Rangers were shown in the Nighlok Heaven catering the Halloween party that the defeated Nighloks attended.

 The Moogers made an appearance at the 2011 Macy's Thanksgiving Day Parade attempting to "kidnap" Al Roker only to be defeated by the Samurai Rangers.

 Spitfangs

-The Spitfangs are secondary foot soldiers that resemble skull-like, eyeless, crocodile-heads with a killer whale-like body, and Nozuchi-like arms and legs.
+The Spitfangs are secondary Nozuchi/Shachihoko-themed foot soldiers that resemble skull-like, eyeless, snake-heads with a carp-like body, and snake-like arms and legs.
 They can breathe fire quite readily.
 Like the Moogers, Spitfangs can be enlarged to fight the Zords.
 Each Spitfang comes in two different colors: gold and blue.